 In about 85% of cases, kidney stones are small enough to pass during urination.
 Passing usually occurs within 72 hours of the first symptoms.
-Taking pain relievers and drinking at least 6 - 8 glasses of water a day, plus one at bedtime and another during the night, usually enables the stone to pass more easily.
-You may need to urinate through a strainer to collect the stone and give it to your health care provider for analysis.
+Taking pain relievers and drinking at least 6 to 8 glasses of water a day, plus one at bedtime and another during the night, usually enables the stone to pass more easily.
+You may need to urinate through a strainer to collect the stone and give it to your doctor for analysis.
 Surgery may be required for stones that are too large to pass on their own, or that may cause bleeding or tissue damage.

 - Narcotics to control severe pain

 - Allopurinol, 100 to 300 mg daily, to control hyperuricemia

 - Potassium citrate, 100 mEq tablets twice daily, to raise urinary pH

 - Hydrochlorothiazide, 25 to 50 mg daily, for calcium type I stones

 - Cellulose sodium phosphate 10 g daily, for calcium type I stones and to decrease bowel absorption

 - Orthophosphates, for calcium type III stones

 Surgery is recommended for patients with severe pain that does not respond to medications, for those with serious bleeding, and persistent fever, nausea, or significant urinary obstruction.
 If no medical treatment is provided after surgery, stones recur in 50% of patients within 5 years.